shhyou/vm14hw2/report/report.md

     ```

 1. Insert out trace events to appropiate points.
 We figured out that the main loop
-    will check for exception upon every exit, i.e.
+    would check for exception upon every exit, i.e.

     ```cpp
     int kvm_arch_vcpu_ioctl_run(/* ... */) {